arj03/ssb-new-format/README.md

 The content should be encoded in a canonical format.
 With the same encoding as the overall message format.
 I don't think the format needs very much more than what json support.
-It just to be well spec'ed.
-Preferably with multiple implementations already.
-This could be either cbor, bipf or something else that.
+Most importantly it must be well spec'ed.
+Preferably with multiple existing implementations.

 While we are at it, we should support multiple signing types.